Digital Art the Ultimate Design Tool

 Creative design is an evolutionary process, and experimentation is at the core of that process.
 The computer allows me to take the tedium out of my work by allowing me to make quick changes in shape, color, and composition when I work on a design.
 Some folks might think using a computer is cheating, but throughout history, artists have always adopted the use of new tools and ideas.
 Why should the computer, as a tool, be any different?
 Hell, we ran out of cave wall space many millenniums ago.

 Once Andy Warhol was asked if his silkscreen process was cheating.
 He simply stated, in his typical glib style… he does it “because it is easier.”
 Well, it’s kind of like that for me too.
 Hey now, don’t get me wrong.
 I DO NOT think digital art is easy.
 But, the creative trial and error process takes a lot less time.
-This makes it possible for a commercial design artist to generate a lot of ideas in a much shorter period of time.
-That’s a big cost savings to a patron that will inevitably request changes.
+The computer just makes it possible for a commercial design artist to generate a lot of ideas in a much shorter period of time.
+That’s a big cost savings to the patron that will inevitably request changes.

 If Michelangelo was alive today… he’d go to work for Pixar. ~ Grayson Perry